maoberlehner/markus-oberlehner-net/content/blog/payment-request-api-taxes-and-discounts.md

 To further improve the functionality, we looked at [how to build a Payment Request API powered shopping cart in the second article](/blog/payment-request-api-building-a-shopping-cart/) of this series.

 Today we're going to implement taxes and discounts into our existing checkout process.
 The code is based on the code we've produced in the previous steps.
-You can look up [the full code on GitHub](https://github.com/maoberlehner/markus-oberlehner-net/tree/dev/static/demos/2017-09-14/payment-request-api/index.html) and [checkout the demo by following this link](/demos/2017-09-14/payment-request-api/).
+You can look up [the full code on GitHub](https://github.com/maoberlehner/markus-oberlehner-net/tree/dev/static/demos/2017-09-14/payment-request-api/index.html) and [check out the demo by following this link](/demos/2017-09-14/payment-request-api/).

 <div class="c-content__figure">
   <div class="c-content__broad">